wannier-developers/wannier90/docs/docs/user_guide/wannier90/files.md

 OUTPUT.
 Written if `bands_plot=.TRUE.` and `bands_plot_format=gnuplot`;
 A `gnuplot` script to plot the interpolated band structure.

+## `seedname_band_proj.gnu`

+OUTPUT.
+Written if `bands_plot=.TRUE.`, `bands_plot_format=gnuplot` and
+`bands_plot_project` is given; a `gnuplot` script to plot the interpolated band structure as a colour map.
+The colour of each point is taken from the third column of `seedname_band.dat`, which contains the projection of the corresponding interpolated state onto the WF selected by `bands_plot_project` (a number between 0 and 1).
+The script also contains a few commented-out lines that may be uncommented to produce a figure in encapsulated PostScript format.

 ## `seedname_band.agr`

 OUTPUT.
 Written if `bands_plot=.TRUE.` and `bands_plot_format=xmgrace`;